 - ISBN-13: 978-1416510673

 The X-Men have been featured in countless forms of merchandise over the years.
 The first X-Men figures were of Wolverine and Magneto, which were included in Mattel's Secret Wars line.
 The X-Men got their big break when the Marvel license transferred to ToyBiz, who began producing figures based on the comics.
-This soon expanded to include the 90's animated series, and the resulting toys proved extremely popular.
+This soon expanded to include the 90s animated series, and the resulting toys proved extremely popular.
 As time went on, ToyBiz also produced figures for the live-action X-Men movies and the X-Men Evolution cartoon.
 The X-Men began appearing in ToyBiz's 6-inch Marvel Legends line, and eventually proved popular enough that they fronted their own spin-off line called X-Men Classics.

 The license later transferred to Hasbro, who produced some figures for X-Men: The Last Stand and X-Men Origins: Wolverine, but largely stopped making movie figures based on the franchise after that.
-The X-Men have continued to appear in Hasbro's Marvel Legends and Marvel Universe lines, and were also featured in the child-oriented Super Hero Squad line.
+The X-Men have continued to appear in Hasbro's Marvel Legends and Marvel Universe lines, and were also featured in the child-oriented Super Hero Squad and Marvel Mashers lines.